arnavsolanki123/liverpool-team-analysis/README.md

 WHERE homeTeamID = 87;
 ```

-## Query 6: Results as an Away Team
+## Query 6: performance as an Away Team analysis
 ```sql
 SELECT gameid, season,
        (CASE